 Electric Thermal Storage (ETS)

 The recent rise in the popularity of electric heating in Yukon has been driving up the “winter peak,” which occurs when the demand on the electrical grid is at its highest – typically in the mornings and evenings on the coldest winter days.
-Since we have no connection to the North American grid, Yukon Energy Corporation (YEC) must always produce exactly as much electricity as is being used by their customers at any given time.
-This has forced Yukon Energy Corporation to use more diesel and natural gas to “top up” our electricity when there isn’t enough hydropower available.
+Since we have no connection to the North American electrical grid, Yukon Energy Corporation (YEC) must always produce exactly as much electricity as is being used by their customers at any given time.
+This means Yukon Energy Corporation has to use more diesel and natural gas to “top up” our electricity when there isn’t enough hydropower available.